On Robust Hypothesis Testing with respect to the Hellinger Distance: Introduction

 \subsection{Notation and Convention}

-In the remainder of the paper, $p_1$, $p_2$, and $p$ will be distributions over some domain $\mathcal{X}$.
+In the remainder of the paper, $p_0$, $p_1$, and $p$ will be distributions over some domain $\mathcal{X}$.
 If $\mathcal{X}$ is discrete, then they will be probability mass functions (p.m.f.).
-If $\mathcal{X}$ is continuous ($\mathbb{R}^n$ in our case), then they will be densities with respect to the Lebesgue measure.
-For simplicity of exposition, we will assume that $\mathcal{X}$ is discrete.
-However, all arguments in our work go through in the continuous case by replacing p.m.f. with densities and sums with integrals.
+If $\mathcal{X}$ is continuous ($\mathbb{R}^d$ in our case), then they will be densities with respect to the Lebesgue measure.
+For simplicity of exposition, we will treat $\mathcal{X}$ as discrete in Sections~\ref{sec:upper_bound} and \ref{sec:alt_test}.
+However, all arguments go through in the continuous case by replacing p.m.f. with densities and sums with integrals.
+For any integer $N$, $[N]$ denotes the set $\{1, 2, \ldots, N\}$.
+Let $\text{unif}[a,b]$ denote the uniform distribution over the interval $[a,b]$.